yleeyilin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**<br>

-* To return back to your full contacts list, you can use the command `/list`.
+* To revert back to your full contacts list, you can use the command `/undo`.

 </div>

 <div style="page-break-after: always;"></div>

-#### Listing contacts : `list`
+#### Listing all contacts : `list`

-Lists all contacts in your PoochPlanner so that you can view all contacts in your contacts list at once.
+Lists all contacts in your PoochPlanner so that you can view all of your contacts in PoochPlanner at once.

 Format: <br>
 `/list`